Informfully/Challenges/newsimages26/README.md

 # NewsImages at MediaEval 2026

 README file for the data overview and expected submission of the NewsImages Challenge at MediaEval 2026.
-Please see the official [MediaEval 2026 website](TBD) for the full task description and the event registration.
+Please refer to the official [MediaEval 2026 website](TBD) for the full task description and event registration details.

 ## Task Summary

 Upon successful registration, the participants are given a collection of 8,500 news articles with images (the article text is in English, from [GDELT](https://www.gdeltproject.org).
-Given a randomly selected article, the goal is to build a pipeline that combined image retrieval and image generation techniques to provide a **fitting** image recommendation for a given news article text.
+Given a randomly selected article, the goal is to build a pipeline that combines image retrieval and image generation techniques to provide a **fitting** image recommendation for a given news article text.
 There will be a crowdsourced online event where all participating teams take part in rating the submitted image recommendations using a 5-point Likert scale.

 The winning team is determined by the **highest average image rating** for the articles within the evaluation dataset.